 Rock Food - Arizona Mining & Mineral Museum

 This museum -- a beloved Arizona institution -- was abruptly closed on May 1, 2011, on the orders of Gov. Jan Brewer.
 She wanted to replace it with her own pet project, the "Arizona Centennial Museum."
-When that idea failed, the concept was changed to the "Arizona Experience Museum."
-That museum was never built either, and as of 2014 the building remains shuttered.
+When that idea failed, the concept was changed to the "Arizona Experience Museum" (whatever that means).
+It was never built either, and as of 2015 the building remains shuttered.

 This rockhound's paradise has several displays of note: a moon rock from Apollo 11, a display of "frozen thunderbolts" made when lightning struck sand, a meteorite, a fluorescent mineral room.
 Outside are photo-op tributes to open pit mining business (which is big in Arizona) with a 13-foot-tall dump truck tire and a giant earthmover bucket -- although we've seen bigger.
 A wheelbarrow filled with rocks is labeled "Free rocks.
 Three per visitor, please," and receives a steady stream of acolytes, each diligently searching the pile and politely leaving with no more than the maximum.